 Our Dynamic Pricing software, Panther Pricing, drives this approach as it allows retailers to conduct AI-based price optimizations that are individually tailored to the trader’s performance, inventory, and target situation.
 This allows a significant increase in gross profits and sales.

-In this context, electronic price labelling systems, or ESL (Electronic Shelf Labels) for short, play a big role.
+In this context, ESL (Electronic Price Labelling) systems, plays an important role.
 ESL systems provide the ideal example for a digitization approach as the help to simplify processes, collect data and flexibly transfer information flows to the customer.
 ESL systems offer the ideal synergy to the use of dynamic Pricing systems, as they enable the optimization potential to be fully exploited.

 In summary, digital price labeling in combination with other systems enables an increased degree of flexibility and an associated cost optimization potential.
 Particularly noteworthy is the enormous revenue potential from the combination of ESL systems with Panther Pricing.